Audrey Evans: St. James School

 After Evans retired in 2009 from her medical career she realized that she missed the kids too much.
 She decided that she wanted to get involved in a school.
 There was a city camp on a school campus that she started to be involved with but the campus would close once summer ended.
 They decided to open the campus as a school.
 The St. James School was opened on 11 September 2011.
 It was a tuition free school for kids in the Allegheny West, Philadelphia area.
 The school's goal is to break the cycle of poverty by having an extended school year.

 Personal life and death

-Evans was a deeply religious woman,“The pillars of Audrey's career were faith and science.
-She believed that god brought her here to care for dying children."
+Evans was a deeply religious woman: “The pillars of Audrey's career were faith and science.
+She believed that God brought her here to care for dying children."

-In 2005, Evans married Giulio John D'Angio,at seven o'clock in the morning so they were able to make it to work 90 minutes later.
+In 2005, Evans married Giulio John D'Angio, at seven o'clock in the morning so they were able to make it to work 90 minutes later.
 Both were over 80 years old, and knew each other over 50 years.
-They had met in 1953, while they were both working at Boston Children's Hospital.
-Their first interaction was when Evans was sitting at his desk going through his mail.
+D'Angio had two sons, Carl and Peter, from a previous marriage.
+Giulio and Audrey met in 1953, while they were both working at Boston Children's Hospital.
+Their first interaction was when she was sitting at his desk going through his mail.

 Giulio D'Angio preceded Evans in death in 2018, aged 96.
 Evans died in Philadelphia on 29 September 2022, aged 97.

-Evans was survived by her stepsons, Carl and Peter D’Angio.
+Legacy

+Evans' biography is depicted in the film Audrey's Children, directed by Ami Canaan Mann and released on 28 March 2025.
+She is portrayed by Natalie Dormer.
+A children's book titled Audrey Evans: Not Your Ordinary Doctor was published about her in 2019.